FitFinance/FitFi/backend/docs/auth.md

 ### Notes

 - The endpoint expects both `walletAddress` and `signature` in the request body.
-- The nonce must be retrieved first using the `/get-nonce` endpoint.
+- The signable message (with nonce) must be retrieved first using the `/wallet-get-message` endpoint.
 - On successful verification, a JWT token is returned for authenticated access.
 - The nonce is updated after each successful login to prevent replay attacks.